Mike Dell's former lieutenant leads coup attempt

 There may even be echoes of the way Nabisco Brands President John Greeniaus ended up switching sides from RJR Nabisco's CEO Ross Johnson in the struggle for control of the food and tobacco conglomerate in the leveraged buyout boom of the late 1980s.

 Blackstone's Johnson, a former IBM executive with a reputation for working through the night rather than early in the day, may be joining the party late.
-But he could still up-end Michael Dell's original proposal to take the company private for $24.4 billion.
+But he could still up-end Michael Dell's original proposal to take the company private for $24.4 billion (16 billion pounds).

 Whether the two former confidants can work together may decide the fate of the world's No. 3 PC maker.